tuankhanld49/all-docs/designs/react/key-concept.md

 - **Implementation**: I can provide a full monorepo, additional tests, or Module Federation setup.
 - **Refactoring**: Share a sample `webPath` for a tailored script.
 - **Further Requirements**: Let me know if you need additional features (e.g., logging enhancements, other services).

-Please confirm if this summary aligns with your needs or provide details for further refinements!